Wisconsin Suffragists

 - Madison

-- Officer in WWSA 1882
+- Officer in the Wisconsin Woman Suffrage Association in 1882

 Colby, Clara Bewick

-- Born in Sun Prarie
+- Born in Sun Prairie

-- Did most of her work for suffrage in Nebraska but lectured in Wisconsin with Olympia Brown
+- Did most of her work for suffrage in Nebraska, but lectured in Wisconsin with Olympia Brown

 Collins, Alura – See Hollister, Alura Collins